LSSTDESC/tables_io/docs/devtechdebt.md

 # Technical Debt

 On this page, current known issues and technical debt will be recorded.
 These issues would make good first contributions for new contributors to the project.
-Also feel free to check out the [issues](https://github.com/LSSTDESC/tables_io/issues) page for more.
+You can also take a look at the [issues](https://github.com/LSSTDESC/tables_io/issues) page for more.

 ## Code Debt

 - [`iter_H5_to_dataframe`](#tables_io.io_utils.iterator.iter_H5_to_dataframe) is not implemented, iterator cannot iterate over `h5` files
 - [`pa_table_to_recarray`](#tables_io.conv.conv_table.pa_table_to_recarray) is not implemented, but the functionality is being accomplished via converting to astropy Table first
-- Migrate `tests/io_utils/test_io_classic.py` to pytest fully, and remove `unittest` import.
+- Migrate `tests/io_utils/test_io_classic.py` to `pytest` fully, and remove `unittest` import.

 ## Organizational Debt